Help centre - your questions answered

 What qualifications do your physiotherapists have?

 Ascenti physiotherapists are recognised medical professionals who have completed a degree.
-Every physiotherapist is registered with the Health Care Professions Counsel (HCPC) and the Chartered Society of Physiotherapy (CSP).
+Every physiotherapist is registered with the Health and Care Professions Council (HCPC).

 Please share your feedback with us using our compliments and complaints page.